 The Group and its joint venture's obligation towards gratuity to employees, post-retirement medical benefits and ex-directors pension obligations is determined using the Projected Unit Credit method, with actuarial valuations being carried out at each balance sheet date.
 Re-measurement, comprising actuarial gains and losses, the effect of the changes to the asset ceiling and the return on plan asset, is reflected immediately in the Consolidated Balance Sheet with a charge or credit recognised in other comprehensive income in the period in which they occur.
-Re-measurement recognised in other comprehensive income is reflected immediately in the retained earnings and not reclassified to profit or loss.
-Past service cost is recognised in the Consolidated Statement of Profit and Loss in the period of a plan amendment.
+Re-measurement recognised in other comprehensive income is reflected immediately in the Consolidated Statement of Profit and Loss in the period of a plan amendment.
 The net interest cost is calculated by applying the discount rate to the net balance of the defined benefit obligation and the fair value of plan assets.
 This cost is recognised as employee benefit expense in the Consolidated Statement and Profit and Loss.